Goal 5: Achieve gender equality and empower all women and girls

 The Gender and Sexuality Center (GSC) offers a broad spectrum of education, training opportunities, and resources to help University faculty, staff and students learn more about LGBTQIA identities & the intersections across gender identity, race, class, disability, and faith.

-The UMN Building Interdisciplinary Research Careers in Women's Health program is an internal K12 grant mechanism from the National Institutes of Health Office of Research on Women’s Health that fosters mentored research career development of junior faculty of either gender who are engaged in interdisciplinary women’s health or sex differences research.
+The UMN Building Interdisciplinary Research Careers in Women's Health program is an internal K-12 grant mechanism from the National Institutes of Health's Office of Research on Women’s Health.
+The program fosters mentored research career development of junior faculty of either gender who are engaged in interdisciplinary women’s health or sex differences research.

 Successful University-Based Mentoring Schemes for Women